Weekly Review: Municipal Bond CEFs

 Source: CEFConnect.com

 From a leverage perspective, we have six closed-end funds whose effective leverage is equal to zero.
-The above table is answering the question why for example Nuveen NY Municipal Value 2 (NYV) is sitting among the Muni CEFs with the lowest return in the sector.
 Do not underestimate the effect of the leverage and be sure it is included in your analysis.

 Conclusion

-The price of the iShares National AMT-Free Muni Bond ETF is still range-bound, and the next several weeks will show us if these technical levels will be kept.
+The price of the iShares National AMT-Free Muni Bond ETF is at its one-year bottom, and the next several weeks will show us if it is going to return itself back to the range trading or we obverse a start on a new downward trend.
+Definitely, the change of the Treasury yield will play its role and we should anticipate a reflection on Munis sector as well.
 Compared to the previous year, the discounts of the closed-end funds holding such products have significantly widened.
 While I find this to be fundamentally justified, I always expect some buying impulse to give us at least a mean reversion trade in these products.

-Based on the data that I have reviewed, deeper analysis of potential trades can be found in my previous marketplace article.

 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.